Huzuntu/DefineX-Bitirme-Project/README.md

 3. Assign team members to a project using POST `/api/projects/{projectId}/members`

 #### Task Management
+1. Prerequisite: Project must be created before creating a task
-1. Create tasks within a project using POST `/api/tasks`
+2. Create tasks within a project using POST `/api/tasks`
-2. Update task status with PUT `/api/tasks/{taskId}`
+3. Update task status with PUT `/api/tasks/{taskId}`
-3. View tasks by various filters using GET `/api/tasks`
+4. View tasks by various filters using GET `/api/tasks`

 #### Task State Transitions
 1. Tasks follow a specific workflow:
-   - Backlog → In Analysis → In Development → Completed
+   - Backlog -> In Analysis -> In Development -> Completed
 2. Test state transitions using the task update endpoint
-3. Try invalid transitions to see validation errors
+3. Try invalid transitions to see validation errors (Example: In Analysis -> Completed is not valid)

 #### File Attachments
 1. Attach files to tasks using POST `/api/attachments`